 Over $800 million is spent annually in Australia to repair damage caused by termites.

-Termites can cause extensive damage to the structure of homes and commercial buildings, as well as the fixtures, fittings and floor coverings inside.
+Termites can cause extensive damage to the structure of homes and commercial buildings, as well as the fixtures, fittings and floor coverings inside, in just a short amount of time.
 In most cases the damage may not be visible for periods up to 18 months after the initial infestation.
 By then your home may be the adopted home of a million termites.

 Unfortunately, you cannot insure your home against termite damage as you can against other natural threats.
 These hungry little pests are a hidden danger so make sure you have the right termite protection for your home.